Jakub Jugas

-Jakub Jugas (born 5 May 1992) is a Czech professional footballer who plays as a centre-back for Ekstraklasa side Cracovia and the Czech Republic national team.
+Jakub Jugas (born 5 May 1992) is a Czech professional footballer who plays as a centre-back for Czech First League club Zlín.

 Club career

 Jugas made his league debut on 28 August 2010 in Zlín's 0–2 Czech National Football League away loss against Sparta Prague B. He scored his first league goal on 17 August 2013 in the 4–0 home win against Baník Ostrava.
 He won the Czech FA Cup with Zlín in 2017.

 Slavia Prague

 In May 2017, after fierce competition for his signature, Jugas decided to join Slavia Prague for the 2017–18 Fortuna Liga season for a reported transfer fee of €570,000 plus future incentives.

 On 9 May 2018, he played as Slavia Prague won the 2017–18 Czech Cup final against Jablonec.

 In February 2019, he joined Mladá Boleslav on loan until the end of the season.

 International career

 Jugas represented Czech Republic on every youth level from the Under-16 team, except Under-20.
 He was a part of the Czech Republic U-19 squad that won silver medals in the 2011 UEFA Under-19 European Championship in Romania.
 On 30 June 2017, he was called up to the senior Czech national team to face Belgium and Norway.